md-plugins/md-plugins/packages/docs/src/markdown/quasar-app-extensions/qpress/advanced.md

 ::: tip
 The API format conforms to Quasar's API format.
 We will touch on this at a later date.
+For now, you can look at the Api folder in the .q-press folder.
 :::

 ```markdown